deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-11/AA - SUMMARY/CHAPTER 11 - SPORTSSTORE - ADMINISTRATION.md

 CHAPTER 11 - SPORTSSTORE - ADMINISTRATION
     ADDING CATALOG MANAGEMENT
         DELETING PRODUCTS - 300
-            Listing 11-19.
-Implementing Deletion Support in the EFProductRepository.cs File
+            Listing 11-18.
+Adding a Method to Delete Products to the IProductRepository.cs File